+A good way to help your trees along at this time of year is to protect them at the roots with a small amount of mulch.
 Mulching is beneficial for trees and gardens year-round, but especially in the winter.
-During the winter months, mulch acts like a blanket over the soil and keeps tree roots warm.
+During the winter months, a thin layer of mulch act like a blanket over the soil and keeps tree roots warm.
 When the tree experiences rain or water, mulch can help to retain that water and make it easily available to the trees.
 Certain types of mulch can also deter pests as they look for a spot to make a nest during the winter months.

-Know How to Remove Snow and Ice Carefully
+5. Learn How to Remove Snow and Ice

 Freezing precipitation can cause damage.
 Snow and ice can weigh down branches and possibly cause breakage.
 Gently remove snow and ice soon after it has accumulated on the branches.
 Brush snow off branches with an upward motion to prevent breakage.
 Dump hot (but not boiling) water on branches to melt ice and take weight off of the tree.

-The professionals at Jim’s Trees also have firewood available for sale to keep your home warm during the winter months.
+Jim’s Trees are tree maintenance specialists who proudly offer services to residential, commercial and government clients in a number of locations across New Zealand.
+We also have firewood available for sale to keep your home warm during the winter months.
 Our firewood is delivered directly to your door so you don’t have to travel through snow or cold temperatures.
 Prepare your property for the winter, inside and outside of your home.

 Get a free online quote from Jim’s Trees here.